 - Want to dial up the heat?
 Add some crushed chili flakes with the other spices

-- Crockpot Cowboy Casserole – Quick to prep, this is a real family pleaser!
+- Crockpot Cowboy Casserole.
+Quick to prep, this is a real family pleaser!

-- Beef Stew with Herbed Dumplings – this one makes the family run to the table, with the addition of Herbed Dumplings – it’s a total winter warmer!
+- Beef Stew with Herbed Dumplings.
+This one makes the family run to the table, with the addition of Herbed Dumplings – it’s a total winter warmer!

-- Cheesy Chicken Tater Tot Casserole – A family-friendly easy prep and clean up meal that you can set and forget.
+- Cheesy Chicken Tater Tot Casserole.
+A family-friendly easy prep and clean up meal that you can set and forget.
 This yummy tater tot casserole recipe has allll the good stuff – you can’t go wrong!

-Chunky Crockpot Chili
+The Best Crockpot Chili (Beef)

 Ingredients